locize/locizer/README.md

 # Getting started

-Source can be loaded via [npm](https://www.npmjs.com/package/locizer), bower or [downloaded](https://github.com/locize/locizer/blob/master/locizer.min.js) from this repo.
+Source can be loaded via [npm](https://www.npmjs.com/package/locizer) or [downloaded](https://github.com/locize/locizer/blob/master/locizer.min.js) from this repo.

 Or load it from the offical npm cdn: